Some posts contain compensated links. Please read this disclaimer for more info.

 I will update this section as I find new information.

 Please check with your airline and the country you plan to travel to directly for the latest most up-to-date information (links below).
 As a guide here is what I know so far…

 Turkey Covid-19 Border Regulations

-The Turkish Government has begun to reopen its international land, sea, and air borders, including the resumption of some scheduled international flights.
-All arrivals into Turkey will be subject to medical evaluation.
+The Turkish Government has largely reopened its international land, sea and air borders, and some scheduled international flights have resumed.
+All arrivals into Turkey will be subject to medical checks.

 Montenegro Covid-19 Border Regulations

 Montenegro has begun to ease COVID-19 restrictions, including entry requirements.
 Depending on which country you are a resident in, you may need to quarantine or need a negative COVID-19 test before you are allowed to enter.

 You must wear a face mask or scarf in all enclosed public spaces, such as shops and banks.